Markov semi-groups generated by elliptic operators with divergence-free drift: Uniqueness of the approximation semi-group and its kernel

 Next we show that this $f$ is bounded by $h$.
 If not, we can find a bounded set $A$ such that $m(A)>0$ and $f>h$ a.e. on $A$.
 Since $h$ is continuous, we can find an open set $O$ small enough such that it contains $A$ and $P(O)>\int_{O}h\geq P_{n}(O)$ for all $n$.
-Clearly this contradicts to that $P_{n}\rightarrow P$ weakly in measure. \end{proof} Now we re in a position to complete the proof of Theorem \ref{thm: Main result}. \begin{proof} By the fundamental approximation theorem of semi-groups in \cite[Cp 9, Theorem 2.16]{kato2013perturbation}, the convergence of resolvents in Theorem \ref{lem: convergence of resolvent} implies that $e^{tL_{k}}\rightarrow e^{tL}$ as bounded linear operators from $L^{2}(\rn)$ to $L^{2}(\rn)$ and are uniform for $t$ in any finite interval $[0,T]$.
-Further, Proposition \ref{prop: approximation 2} yields that $e^{tL}$ is the unique semi-group which generates the unique weak solution.
-Let $\Gamma_{k}(t,x,y)$ be the fundamental solution to $(\partial_{t}-L_{k})u=0$.
-Then
+Clearly this contradicts to that $P_{n}\rightarrow P$ weakly in measure. \end{proof} Now we are in a position to complete the proof of Theorem \ref{thm: Main result}. \begin{proof} By the fundamental approximation theorem of semi-groups in \cite[Cp 9, Theorem 2.16]{kato2013perturbation}, the convergence of resolvents proved in Lemma \ref{lem: convergence of resolvent} implies that $e^{tL_{k}}\rightarrow e^{tL}$ as bounded linear operators from $L^{2}(\rn)$ to $L^{2}(\rn)$ and is uniform for $t$ in any finite interval $[0,T]$.
+Moreover, we know that $L$ is unique by Remark \ref{rem: Unique} and Proposition \ref{prop: uniqueness}.
+Using Proposition \ref{prop: approximation 2}, we know that any weak solution to (\ref{eq: problem equation 1}) with initial condition $u_{0}\in L^{2}(\mathbb{R}^{n})$ must equal to $e^{tL}u_{0}$.
+Therefore, $e^{tL}$ is the unique semi-group which generates the unique weak solution.